Ig Publishing: History

 Ig was founded in 2002 with the release of Robert Lasner's novel For Fucks Sake.
 The press also released a series of Dive Bar guides to select cities – New York, Chicago and San Francisco – from 2002 to 2004.
 Ig also released several literary novels, including Grant Bailie's Cloud 8 and Richard Madelin's Careful!

 Inspired by the rise of the progressive political blogosphere, Ig began publishing political non-fiction, along with literary fiction.
-Among the blog books that Ig released were Confessions of a Former Dittohead (2006), Framing the Debate by Jeffrey Feldman, Moving A Nation to Care by Ilona Meagher, and Steeplejacking: How the Christian Right is Hijacking Mainstream Religion by John Dorhauer and Sheldon Culver (all in 2007).

 During this time, Ig also re-published several non-fiction classics, including Edward Bernays's Propaganda, Vance Packard's The Hidden Persuaders, and Empire As A Way of Life by William Appleman Williams.